 At STEMLink, students in grades 5-6 explore STEM careers in labs and classrooms at local college campuses.
 Students attend a keynote and three breakout sessions led by STEM faculty and professionals.
 Learn how studying science, technology, engineering, and math can lead to exciting careers!

-STEMLink is made possible by partnerships with Century College and Normandale Community College.
+STEMLink is made possible by a partnership with Normandale Community College.